OblongCheese/old-blog-1/_posts/2015-10-05-Raining-In-Paris.md

 <p>The next thing I remember was Carly waking me up to inform me that it was 9 o'clock in the evening.
 We had planned to visit <em>Tour Eiffel</em>, but instead we elected to stay home and try to recover from our jet lag.</p>

-<p>Tomorrow we'll have to try and see ho time-efficient we can be to make up a little lost time!</p>
+<p>Tomorrow we'll have to try and see how time-efficient we can be to make up a little lost time!</p>